SLED Seal

 1. Immigration, please call: 1-800-375-5283

-2. Reporting suspicious activities, Click to report suspicious activities or call (803) 896-7133
+2. Reporting suspicious activities, call (803) 896-7133

-3. Department of Homeland Security Operator, please call: 202-282-8000
+3. US Department of Homeland Security Operator, please call: 202-282-8000

 Training Information